boostorg/gil/doc/image_processing/affine-region-detectors.rst

 What is being detected?
 ~~~~~~~~~~~~~~~~~~~~~~~

-A good feature is one that is repeatable, stable and can be recognized
+Affine region is basically any region of the image
-under affine transformations.
-Unfortunately, edges do not fit the
+that is stable under affine transformations.
+It can be
-description.
-They will get warped under affine transformations,
+edges under affinity conditions, corners (small patch of an image)
-but corners, on the hand, fit well enough.
+or any other stable features.

 --------------